pkivolowitz/asm_book/section_1/hello_world/README.md

 That is, subtract 8 from the stack pointer and copy `x21` to that location.
 Then, subtract 8 from the stack pointer and copy `x30` to that location.

+**The stack pointer in ARM V8 can only be manipulated in multiples of 16.**

+**The stack pointer in ARM V8 can only be manipulated in multiples of 16.**

+**The stack pointer in ARM V8 can only be manipulated in multiples of 16.**

 ### Line 4

 When a function is passed parameters, up to 8 of them can be found in the first 8 scratch registers (`x0` through `x7`).
-Recall:
+For example, recall:

 ```c++
 main(int argc, char ** argv)